Autotrader cars

 Once in the hands of owners the Polestar 4 will receive further over-the-air updates, so it continues to run the very latest programmes.

-Reliability is always a tricky one to judge for new models, but Polestar has established a generally good reputation with the Polestar 2.
-While there are fewer mechanical parts in an electric car compared to a traditional gas guzzler, the software is an even bigger part of the overall experience.
-This goes beyond the layout of the infotainment and influences how the entire car responds to driver input.
-The cars we tried were pre-production and undergoing regular updates, allowing us to experience for ourselves how different a car can feel depending on which software version it is running.
-Additional tweaks are promised before the Polestar 4 is ready to deliver to customers which we hope will fix the last few glitches.
-Once in the hands of owners the Polestar 4 will receive further over-the-air updates, so it continues to run the very latest programmes.
+Reliability is always a tricky one to judge for new models, but Polestar has established a generally good reputation with the Polestar 2, which is based on Volvo foundations.
+While there are fewer mechanical parts in an electric car the software is an even bigger part of the overall experience.
+And having initially experienced some inconsistencies in the pre-production models we drove on the original launch event the car driven here felt much more complete, and hopefully representative of what customers will be getting.
+Once delivered the Polestar 4 will receive further over-the-air updates, so it continues to run the very latest software.
 You’ll also get a free three-year service plan, three years of roadside assistance and a three-year vehicle warranty, whilst the battery has its own eight-year cover.

 Expert rating: 4/5